mfherbst/ReducedBasis.jl/docs/src/examples/xxz_ed.md

 The reduced basis workflow roughly boils down to three steps:

 1. Model setup: As a first step, we need to initialize the model Hamiltonian and the associated physical parameters.
-2. Offline phase: Secondly, an assembly strategy and a truth solving method is chosen, with which we are able to generate the reduced basis surrogate.
+2. Offline phase: An assembly strategy and a truth solving method is chosen, with which we are able to generate the reduced basis surrogate.
 3. Online phase: Lastly, using the surrogate, we measure observables with reduced computational cost.

 Let us see, how to perform these steps using `ReducedBasis`.